mjpritchard/test-decap-help/content/docs/batch-computing/how-to-submit-a-job-to-slurm.md

 with different driving data or run the same processing task on multiple data files.

-Important note: The maximum job array size that SLURM is configured for is MaxArraySize = 10000.
-If a Job array of size is greater than 10000 is submitted, SLURM will reject the job submission with the following error
+Important note: The maximum job array size that Slurm is configured for is MaxArraySize = 10000.
+If a Job array of size is greater than 10000 is submitted, Slurm will reject the job submission with the following error
 message: "Job array index too large.
 Job not submitted."

 Taking a simple R submission script as an example: